oracle-livelabs/database-maa/zdm-physical-offline/source-database-prov/source-database-prov.md

     ![ss9](./images/Compute5.png " ")

-11. In Few minutes , Compute instance with database will be provisioned and running as below.
+11. In few minutes , Compute instance with database will be provisioned and running as below.
     ![ss10](./images/prov_final.png)

 12. Take a note of the Public IP address of the Compute Instance which will used in later labs to access the Source Database System.